findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 ### Omni-Channel Chatbot

-The diagram below presents another example of the automatic issuing chatbot for verified an email address.
-Please read carefully the state transition arrows.
+The diagram below presents another example of the automatic issuing chatbot for verifying an email address.
+Please read the state transition arrows carefully.
 They define triggers and events to send.
-There is a transition that sends an Aries `basic_message` and an `email` in same transition.
-The email message that's built by the machine, includes a random PIN code.
-As you can see the PIN-code can be properly verified by the state machine.
+There is a transition that sends an Aries `basic_message` and an `email` in the same transition.
+The email message built by the machine includes a random PIN code.
+As you can see, the state machine can adequately verify the PIN code.

 {{< figure src="/blog/2023/03/13/chatbot-language-part-i/issue.svg" >}}
 *Automatic Email Credential Chat Bot*

 It's been rewarding to notice how well chatting and using verifiable credentials fit together.
-As an end-user you don't face annoying context switches but everything happens in the same logical conversation.
+As an end-user, you don't face annoying context switches but everything happens in the same logical conversation.

 ## Future Features

-The most important task in the future will be the documentation.
-Hopefully, this blog post help us to get it going.
+The most critical task in the future will be documentation.
+Hopefully, this blog post helps us to get it going.

-Something we have thought during the development:
+Something we have thought about during the development:
-- transition triggers are currently SSI-only which can be changing in the future
+- transition triggers are currently SSI-only which can be changed in the future
     - transient states
-- extremely simple memory model
+- straightforward memory model
     - no persistence model
-- verification/simulation tools: model checker
+- verification/simulation tools: a model checker
 - simple scripting language inside the state machine
 - deployment model: cloud, end-user support
 - end-user level tools

-Please take it for the test drive and let us know what do you think.
+Please take it for a test drive and let us know your thoughts.
 Until the next time, see you!